 Notice of Intent to Award

-After the completion of the Proposal evaluations an electronic Notice of Intent to Award (NOIA) will be issued to all Bidders.
+After the completion of the Proposal evaluations, an electronic Notice of Intent to Award (NOIA) will be issued to all Bidders.
 The date of NOIA issuance also triggers the beginning of the appeal period.
 (See Section 9.3 below for Appeal Procedures.)

 The contract will be awarded based on application of the evaluation criteria set forth in Section 8 – Evaluation.